aleen42/PersonalWiki/contribution.md

 - It's suggested to wait for feedback before continuing to next steps.
 Nevertheless, if the issue is clear and the fix is simple, you can just fix it.

+- Make a detailed description about your issue, and make me understood what you want to

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./pic/tail.gif"></a>